VolcanO17/InvisiAI/README.md

 ## 🚀 Future Developments

-Continuously working to enhance Pluely with these highly requested features:
+Continuously working to enhance InvisiAI with these highly requested features:

 ### 🎯 **Top Priority Features**